youknowankit/detailed-weather-app/README.md

-# 📍🌤️ Deatailed Weather App with Geolocation Support
+# 📍🌤️ Detailed Weather App with Geolocation Support

 This app is a 3rd project in a series and updated project of the geolocation-weather-app with geolocation functionality support & detailed weather reports.
 You can view the other versions here:
 1. [Basic Project](https://github.com/youknowankit/weather-app)